Klaus Nomi: Music career

-Nomi and Arias were introduced to David Bowie at the Mudd Club, who hired them as performers and backup singers for his appearance on Saturday Night Live on December 15, 1979.
+Nomi and Arias were at the Mudd Club when they were introduced to David Bowie, who hired them as performers and backing singers for his appearance on Saturday Night Live on December 15, 1979.
 They performed "TVC 15", "The Man Who Sold the World", and "Boys Keep Swinging".
 During the performance of "TVC 15", Nomi and Arias dragged around a large prop pink poodle with a television screen in its mouth.
 Nomi was so impressed with the plastic quasi-tuxedo suit that Bowie wore during "The Man Who Sold the World" that he commissioned one for himself.
 He wore the suit on the cover of his self-titled album, as well as during a number of his music videos.
 Nomi wore his variant of the outfit, in monochromatic black-and-white with spandex and makeup to match, until the last few months of his life.

+Nomi married a woman named Melissa Moon sometime in 1980 in order to get a green card and remain in the USA.

 Nomi played a supporting role as a Nazi official in Anders Grafstrom's 1980 underground film The Long Island Four.

 The 1981 rock documentary film Urgh!
-A Music War features Nomi's live performance of "Total Eclipse."
+A Music War features Nomi's live performance of "Total Eclipse".
 His performance of "Mon cœur s'ouvre à ta voix" was used for the closing credits.
 In the liner notes of Nomi's 1981 self-titled record, 666 Fifth Avenue was listed as the contact address.

 He released his second album, Simple Man, in November 1982.
 He also collaborated with producer Man Parrish, appearing on Parrish's 1982 album Man Parrish as a backup vocalist on the track "Six Simple Synthesizers".

 In the last several months of his life, Nomi changed his focus to operatic pieces and adopted a Baroque era operatic outfit complete with full collar as his typical onstage attire.
 The collar helped cover the outbreaks of Kaposi's sarcoma on his neck, one of the numerous AIDS-related diseases Nomi developed toward the end of his life.

-Za Bakdaz, a suite of home-studio recordings circa 1979 restored by Page Wood and George Elliott, was released in 2007.
+Za Bakdaz, a suite of home-studio recordings circa 1979 restored by Page Wood and George Elliott, was released posthumously in 2007.